 Andrew is Chairman of Pacific Basin Economic Council and Deputy Chairman of UNESCAP on financial services.
 He was made an MBE in the Queen’s Birthday Honours List 2017 for his contribution to trade and investment links between Hong Kong and the UK.

 Darwin Chen’s career includes 32 years’ service in the Hong Kong Government, during which he served as Commissioner for Television and Entertainment Licensing, Deputy Secretary for Constitutional Affairs, Commissioner of Labour and Director of Buildings and Lands.
-He was former Chairman of the Hong Kong Arts Development Council and currently serves as President Emeritus of the UNESCO Hong Kong Association.
+He was former Chairman of the Hong Kong Arts Development Council and currently serves as President Emeritus and Senior Advisor of the UNESCO Hong Kong Association.
 He serves on the board of many charitable organisations in Hong Kong and Mainland China as well as international non-profit bodies.
 He is also Honorary President of the Hong Kong Children’s Choir and Honorary Chairman of Habitat for Humanity Hong Kong.

 June Leung obtained her B.A. degree in Translation at the University of Hong Kong and a Doctorate of Business Administration conferred by European University.
 She is the founder and chairperson of Beacon Group, a member of BEXCELLENT Group Holdings Limited.
 With 25-year experience of teaching English as a foreign language, Miss Leung has authored different popular academic publications.
 Her devotion to raising and maintaining the standard of practitioners in the private tutorial sector at a professional level has led her to become a guest speaker in various public seminars, including the “China Education Symposium 2015 Annual Conference” organised by Harvard University.
 Miss Leung founded Beacon Uprising under Beacon Fund in 2012, providing additional financial assistance to students from Comprehensive Social Security Assistance and low-income families to enrol in tutorial courses.
 Over 10,000 students have been benefitted.
 In 2019, she founded the “Uplift Educational Charity Foundation”, a non-profit charity institution, which aims to provide motivation for the youth of Hong Kong and stimulate their learning ability, creativity and positive thinking.
 In recent years, June has actively participated in charity events and encourages people around her to join the events.
 She is passionate about helping people in need.